11 Jul Discipline is Not a Four Letter Word

 If you notice a pattern in your child’s misbehavior, take a moment to think about what might be happening.
 Does your child misbehave systematically before bed?
 Is there something he is afraid of at bedtime that you could address?
 Does your child act-out before dinner?
 Is she hungry?
 Setting limits can begin in toddlerhood, however, try to have clear expectations and an understanding of your child’s development.

 Children under 12 months: Children (babies!) this age, can’t yet be reasoned with.
 If a baby bites her mother, at this stage it is best to stop the behavior, stay as calm as possible, redirect and distract.
-Distraction is key at this age, and is, in fact, the only truly age-appropriate form of disciplining.
+Distraction is key at this age, and is, in fact, the only truly age-appropriate form of discipline.
 Children under 12 months are developmentally just beginning to explore the consequences of their actions.

-Toddlers (2 to 3 year olds): Children this age begin to distinguish right from wrong, and are able to understand that there are consequences to their actions.
-However a 2-year-old’s impulses will still often trump all else!
+Toddlers (2 to 3-year-olds): Children this age begin to distinguish right from wrong, and are able to understand that there are consequences to their actions.
+However, a 2-year-old’s impulses will still often trump all else!
 So, if a two-year-old is biting, while you can and should say, “Not OK!
 We’re going home,” that doesn’t mean it will not happen again.
 It is important to be consistent and the words “OK” and “Not OK” are useful parenting tools at this age.
 Be firm, stay calm and most of all, be consistent.
 Your child needs to know that such behaviors result in a consistent consequence.
 Play-date over.

 Toddlers may also begin to experience empathy and can learn that from their parents.
 Parents should take a deep breath, lovingly look their toddler in the eyes (no matter how embarrassed or annoyed you really feel) and try to explain that there are consequences to actions.
 “You bit your friend, so now he doesn’t want to play with you.
 He feels afraid.”
 Remind toddlers to use their words; “You can’t bite your friend if you want the red truck back, BUT you can use your words and even stomp your foot!”